Showing posts with label family. Show all posts

 Eventually, I started doing stuff intentionally to piss her off because after all I was a snotty teenager.
 You know how teenagers can be!
 I pushed her buttons often, but she rarely got angry at me.
 I certainly deserved a swift kick in the ass, but she never gave me one.
 One evening while she was "out," I got into a poker game with a group of guys who lived in the same building as us.
 They liked to party and so did I. When I foolishly lost all my money, I got cocky and used Lynne as a bet.
 When I lost, I immediately had an “Oh shit!” moment.
 I couldn’t believe I had done that!
 I really caught hell on that one, but I deserved it.
 Lynne graciously paid off my bet and made the winner a very happy man.
 I never played poker with that group again but was frequently asked to do so.
 Go figure!

 It was a fast crowd and although I was readily accepted into it, there was an unspoken rule that no one was to mess with me in any way.
 I was COMPLETELY OFF LIMITS!
 I simply became the one who everyone liked to laugh with, hang out with and get high with.
 And Lynne was the one they all lusted after.
 I accepted my role and knew my place.
 I never tried to actively change it because I knew what I would be going up against.
-But the day did come when I was noticed first and Lynne was invisible.
+But the day did come when I was noticed first and Lynne was virtually invisible.
 That day immediately changed everything and my path was permanently altered once again.

 I look back on my time with Lynne in those early days with many emotions.
 It's hard to believe she's gone now.
 Her Golden Years were filled with some major health problems that eventually led to hospice care and ultimately, her death.
 The waves of grief that consume me come at odd times and luckily most of them are when I'm by myself so as the flood gates open, I don't have to explain why I'm crying.